Finding Near-Optimal Weight Independent Sets at Scale: Algorithm

 \paragraph{Vertex Selection by Weight.}

 The first rating function is based on the weight $\omega(v)$ of a vertex $v$ (higher is better).
 The intuition here is that by adding a vertex, we want to increase the weight of our solution as much as possible.
 More precisely, the fittest individual from the population evolved by the memetic algorithm is selected.
 The fitness of an individual is defined as the solution weight.
 From this individual, we select the $x$ vertices from the independent set that have the highest weight and add them to our solution.
 Since we only consider vertices from one individual, $x$ can be freely chosen without violating the independent set property of our solution.
-For example, we can choose to only add the vertex with the largest weight or select a fraction of those solution vertices, \eg the heaviest $2\%$ of solution vertices of the fittest individual.
+For example, we can choose to only add the highest weight vertex or select a fraction of those solution vertices.

 \paragraph{Vertex Selection by Degree.}

 Similar to the previous vertex selection strategy, we choose the fittest individual from which we add vertices to our solution.
 Here, the vertices are rated by their degree $\mathrm{deg}(v)$ (smaller is better).
 The intuition here is that adding vertices with a small degree to our solution will not remove too many other vertices from the graph that could be considered later.